IAKOBVS/find-and-replace/README.md

 # find-and-replace

-Like sed but defaults to literal strings instead of regexes and substitution is done on the whole file instead of line-by-line.
+Like sed but defaults to literal strings instead of regexes and substitutions are done on the whole file instead of line-by-line.

 ## Installation: